 Do you have Aberdevines in your Garden?

-Because field markings are not as striking, they may be confused with other types of finch and sparrows, especially the house finch, similar and related to the linnet in the UK and named by the French for the habit of eating flax seed (from which linen is made).
+Because field markings are not as striking, siskins may be confused with other types of finch and sparrows, especially the house finch, similar and related to the linnet in the UK, and named by the French for the habit of eating flax seed (from which linen is made).
 The female and juvenile house finches do not have red markings on the breast and forehead as displayed by the adult male, and can cause confusion when identifying a pine siskin.

 Both species of siskin travel in small and large flocks, sometimes in the 100’s or even 1000’s, especially outside the breeding season, and occasionally with other finches and similar-sized birds.
 They display a rapid, undulating flight pattern; also, siskins can hover and transit sideways while feeding.
-You will see these birds spread their tail and wings to frighten off other birds when at the bird feeder.
+You will see these birds spread their tail and wings to frighten off other birds when they at the bird feeder.
 The species also forages in trees and on the ground for seeds, and occasionally catches insects for its young.